enizor/rusty-pick-em/progress.md

         Adapting the official [Getting Started](http://diesel.rs/guides/getting-started).

-        Notes: a column without NOT NULL need to be an Option<>, the timestammp is converted to a chrono::DateTime<Utc>.
-It works because PSQL returns the UTC version of the timestamp
+        Notes: a column without NOT NULL need to be an Option<>, the timestamp is converted to a chrono::DateTime<Utc>.
+        It works because PSQL returns the UTC version of the timestamp.

     - [ ] Implement Create
     - [X] Implement Read

         Simple print.
 Showing the timestamp allows to check the behavior of the timestamps

-    - [ ] Implement Update
+    - [X] Implement Update

+        update-games.rs will update the timestamp of the first game.

+        The timezone handling can be checked easily.

     - [ ] Implement Destroy

 - [ ] Setup the API: allow theses CRUD operations to be accessed via Rocket